Sunak ministry

-Rishi Sunak was invited by King Charles III to replace Liz Truss as Prime Minister of the United Kingdom on 25 October 2022, following Truss's resignation and the subsequent Conservative leadership election.
-The Sunak ministry is a Conservative majority government.
+The Sunak ministry began on 25 October 2022 when Rishi Sunak was invited by King Charles III to succeed Liz Truss as Prime Minister of the United Kingdom.
+The previous day, Sunak had been elected unopposed as leader of the Conservative Party following Truss's resignation.
+The Sunak ministry was formed from the 2019 Parliament of the United Kingdom, as a Conservative majority government.
+Sunak reshuffled his cabinet twice, first in February 2023 and later in November 2023.